Understanding the election

 Advancing the power of facts

-As it has for more than 170 years, The Associated Press will count the vote and report the results quickly, accurately and without fear or favor in November’s U.S. presidential election.
+As it has for more than 170 years, The Associated Press counts the vote and reports the results quickly, accurately and without fear or favor.

 AP VoteCast debuted in 2018 as an alternative to the traditional exit poll, and in many ways it uses the ideal methodology to conduct accurate research about the electorate during a pandemic.
 We meet voters where they are by conducting AP VoteCast by mail, phone and online, using an approach designed for how America votes today and how it will increasingly vote in the future: early, absentee and by mail.